PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/iframe-paypage.md

 # iFrame Paypage

-The iFrame Payment Page is a webpage prepared by PayBy that can be embedded within your website.
-Although it resides on PayBy’s secure servers, the transition to the PayBy secure page is invisible to the cardholder.
+The iFrame Payment Page is a webpage prepared by Botim Money Business that can be embedded within your website.
+Although it resides on PayBy’s secure servers, the transition to the Botim Money Business secure page is invisible to the cardholder.

 Unlike the Hosted Paypage, using the iFrame Paypage ensures that customers remain on your website when making a payment, potentially reducing the payment failure rate.
 Additionally, integrating the iFrame Paypage within your site provides greater flexibility.

 ## User Experience

 1. When customers are ready to complete their payment, your application creates a new order creation request.
-2. The PayBy returns a URL that can be rendered in the container on your checkout page.
+2. The Botim Money Business returns a URL that can be rendered in the container on your checkout page.
 3. Customers choose a payment method and enter their payment details on the payment page to complete the transaction.
 4. If the payment is completed, customers will be redirected to the merchant's success page.